atlas-php/agent-cli/README.md

 composer require atlas-php/agent-cli
 ```

-The package registers itself automatically through Laravel's package auto-discovery.
-When running in Lumen or if auto-discovery is disabled, register the provider manually:
+The package auto-discovers its service provider.
+If necessary, register it manually:

 ```php
 // bootstrap/app.php or config/app.php